GreenFlag31/pdf-to-image-generator/README.md

 ## Changelog

 V0.0.3: Minor API changes.
 Exposing the text content in a separate method.
+Width and height have been removed from the returned object of conversion.

 ## Discover others libraries